CunminZhao/SpatimeINR/README.md

 ```

 ### Dataset
-You can refer to the following links to download the datasets of our collected dataset
+You can refer to the following links to download the datasets of our collected dataset in
 [figshare](https://figshare.com/articles/dataset/Public_Raw_Data/29064530).

 ### Training